vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 end
 ```

 Doesn’t this read a whole lot better?
 You basically create expressive wrapper methods on your Page Objects that deal with high-level concepts—instead of fiddling everywhere with the intestines of your markup all the time.
-You basically extract methods that do this kind of dirty work into Page Objects.
-That way [**Shotgun surgery**](https://en.wikipedia.org/wiki/Shotgun_surgery) is not your problem anymore too.
-Put differently, you abstract away a lot of the noisy, down in the weeds code that deals with interacting with the DOM.
+You basically extract methods that do this kind of dirty work and that way [**Shotgun surgery**](https://en.wikipedia.org/wiki/Shotgun_surgery) is not your problem anymore.
+Put differently, you abstract away a lot of the noisy, down in the weeds DOM interacting code.
+Let’s take a look at the implementation:

 **specs/support/features/pages/missions.rb**